chengl7-lab/scape/README.md

-## APA: A package for estimating alternative polyadenylation events from scRNA-seq data.
+## SCAPE-APA: a package for estimating alternative polyadenylation events from scRNA-seq data

 ### Installation